Phosra/Phosra/README.md

 I'm familiar with C++, Rust, WebAssembly, and Arm(v7/v8), among other programming languages and technologies.

-I <3 playing with bitwise operations, SWAR, SIMD, DOD, and optimising for performance.
+I <3 playing with bitwise operations, SWAR, SIMD, DOD, mathematics, and optimising for performance.

 Unemployed; available for contract & remote work.